Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 The command <b>removefeatures</b> allows using the Defeaturing algorithm on the Draw level.

-The @ref occt_draw_hist "standard history commands" can be used to track the history of shape modification during Defeaturing.
+The [standard history commands](#occt_draw_hist) can be used to track the history of shape modification during Defeaturing.

-For more details on commands above, refer to the @ref occt_draw_defeaturing "Defeaturing commands" of the Draw test harness user guide.
+For more details on commands above, refer to the [Defeaturing commands](#occt_draw_defeaturing) of the Draw test harness user guide.

 @subsubsection occt_modalg_defeaturing_examples Examples